GarethFromWales/NerfedButtons4Wow/docs/index.md

 Hopefully by now you've seen some of the posibilities of NB and are considering how you can use it to improve your play, be it PVE or PVP.
 Writing this addon has taken me away from levelling my main for at least 8 hours, so please say thank you if you like the addon and see Tempeh my Tauren Druid in-game on the Turtle WoW PVP realm :)

 The remainder of the documenation covers the syntax and available options in more detail.
 Use it as a reference manual when creating your NBs.
-Good luck!
+Good luck! :four_leaf_clover:

 # NerfedButtons Cheat Sheet